-The Balloon and Party Professionals Association (NABAS) has, this month, appointed regional ambassadors to help…
+The Balloon and Party Professionals Association (NABAS) launches a national campaign to raise awareness of…

 Ever been really proud of something you’ve created but thought that the photo just didn’t do it justice?
 Do you struggle to get a good photo of your work because of time restraints, only being able to take a quick snap on your phone or not having a chance to get a picture of the décor in situ?
 Having even a few professional photos in your portfolio can be invaluable when pitching to corporate or high-end clients, or for incorporating into your advertising.
 Having organised and also been part of a few photoshoots, here are my top tips for getting the best from them!